SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 the bigger picture and therefore approached coding with an unsustainable mindset.

 ## What is sustainable software?
-Sustainable software is a mindset in how you approach software development.
+Sustainable software comes from a mindset in how you approach software development.
 It's comprised of many small idioms and practices.
 Some of which
 include: